List of Historic Sites of Japan (Shizuoka)

 This list is of the Historic Sites of Japan located within the Prefecture of Shizuoka.

 National Historic Sites

-As of 1 January 2021, forty-eight Sites have been designated as being of national significance (including three *Special Historic Sites); the Joseon Mission Sites span the borders with Hiroshima and Okayama, Old Hakone Road and the site of the Stone Quarries for Edo Castle span the border with Kanagawa, and Mount Fuji spans the border with Yamanashi.
+As of 1 August 2025, fifty Sites have been designated as being of national significance (including three *Special Historic Sites); the Joseon Mission Sites span the borders with Hiroshima and Okayama, Old Hakone Road and the site of the Stone Quarries for Edo Castle span the border with Kanagawa, and Mount Fuji spans the border with Yamanashi.

 Prefectural Historic Sites

-As of 1 May 2020, thirty-four Sites have been designated as being of prefectural importance.
+As of 1 May 2024, thirty-five Sites have been designated as being of prefectural importance.

 Municipal Historic Sites

-As of 1 May 2020, a further two hundred and eighty-five Sites have been designated as being of municipal importance.
+As of 1 May 2024, a further two hundred and eighty-four Sites have been designated as being of municipal importance.